Application Gateway health probes overview

 $match = New-AzApplicationGatewayProbeHealthResponseMatch -StatusCode 200-399 $match = New-AzApplicationGatewayProbeHealthResponseMatch -Body "Healthy"

-Once the match criteria is specified, it can be attached to probe configuration using a
+Match criteria can be attached to probe configuration using a

 Some use cases for Custom probes